Arbutus Biopharma (ABUS) Rating Reiterated by Echelon Wealth Partners

-Arbutus Biopharma (NASDAQ:ABUS)‘s stock had its “hold” rating reissued by analysts at Echelon Wealth Partners in a report released on Monday.
+Echelon Wealth Partners restated their hold rating on shares of Arbutus Biopharma (NASDAQ:ABUS) in a research note released on Monday morning.

-A number of other brokerages have also commented on ABUS.
-Chardan Capital restated a “buy” rating and set a $6.50 price objective on shares of Arbutus Biopharma in a research report on Sunday, March 10th.
-Zacks Investment Research upgraded Arbutus Biopharma from a “hold” rating to a “buy” rating and set a $4.50 price target for the company in a report on Tuesday.
-ValuEngine lowered Arbutus Biopharma from a “buy” rating to a “hold” rating in a report on Saturday, December 1st.
-Finally, BidaskClub upgraded Arbutus Biopharma from a “hold” rating to a “buy” rating in a report on Tuesday, March 5th.
+A number of other analysts also recently weighed in on the company.
+ValuEngine downgraded Arbutus Biopharma from a buy rating to a hold rating in a report on Wednesday, January 2nd.
+Zacks Investment Research downgraded Arbutus Biopharma from a buy rating to a hold rating in a report on Tuesday, February 19th.
+Finally, Chardan Capital restated a buy rating and issued a $6.50 price objective on shares of Arbutus Biopharma in a report on Sunday, March 10th.
 Four research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-Arbutus Biopharma currently has an average rating of “Buy” and an average price target of $6.25.
+Arbutus Biopharma has an average rating of Buy and an average price target of $6.25.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-RTW Investments LP increased its position in shares of Arbutus Biopharma by 6.1% during the fourth quarter.
-RTW Investments LP now owns 4,335,746 shares of the biopharmaceutical company’s stock valued at $16,606,000 after purchasing an additional 250,842 shares during the period.
-Primecap Management Co.
-CA increased its position in shares of Arbutus Biopharma by 1.7% during the third quarter.
-Primecap Management Co.
-CA now owns 4,070,400 shares of the biopharmaceutical company’s stock valued at $38,465,000 after purchasing an additional 70,000 shares during the period.
-Foresite Capital Management IV LLC increased its position in shares of Arbutus Biopharma by 0.9% during the third quarter.
-Foresite Capital Management IV LLC now owns 2,676,825 shares of the biopharmaceutical company’s stock valued at $25,296,000 after purchasing an additional 25,000 shares during the period.
-BlackRock Inc. increased its position in shares of Arbutus Biopharma by 1.3% during the third quarter.
-BlackRock Inc. now owns 2,422,221 shares of the biopharmaceutical company’s stock valued at $22,891,000 after purchasing an additional 31,078 shares during the period.
-Finally, EcoR1 Capital LLC bought a new stake in shares of Arbutus Biopharma during the third quarter valued at approximately $11,641,000.
-42.92% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently modified their holdings of the business.
+Geode Capital Management LLC grew its holdings in Arbutus Biopharma by 27.7% during the 4th quarter.
+Geode Capital Management LLC now owns 235,932 shares of the biopharmaceutical company’s stock worth $903,000 after acquiring an additional 51,127 shares during the period.
+Norges Bank acquired a new stake in Arbutus Biopharma during the 4th quarter worth about $1,416,000.
+RTW Investments LP grew its holdings in Arbutus Biopharma by 6.1% during the 4th quarter.
+RTW Investments LP now owns 4,335,746 shares of the biopharmaceutical company’s stock worth $16,606,000 after acquiring an additional 250,842 shares during the period.
+Legal & General Group Plc grew its holdings in Arbutus Biopharma by 15.8% during the 4th quarter.
+Legal & General Group Plc now owns 28,407 shares of the biopharmaceutical company’s stock worth $109,000 after acquiring an additional 3,867 shares during the period.
+Finally, Two Sigma Investments LP grew its holdings in Arbutus Biopharma by 116.2% during the 4th quarter.
+Two Sigma Investments LP now owns 52,344 shares of the biopharmaceutical company’s stock worth $200,000 after acquiring an additional 28,133 shares during the period.
+Hedge funds and other institutional investors own 42.92% of the company’s stock.

 Arbutus Biopharma Corp. is a biopharmaceutical company, engages in discovering, developing and commercializing a cure for patients suffering from chronic Hepatitis B virus infection.
 The company was founded on October 6, 2005 and is headquartered in Burnaby, Canada.